Reducing fuel consumption can have a big impact on managing overall fleet operating costs

 Speaking from experience, we found through our own fleet data that fuel economy increases by an average of 3 MPG after successfully running driver speed awareness programs!

-It’s safe to say, many drivers simply don’t realize how much fuel costs a fleet and the impact that their driving can have on this.
+It’s safe to say, many drivers simply don’t realise how much fuel costs a fleet and the impact that their driving can have on this.
 Without good driver buy-in, you’ll be hard pushed to achieve any real changes.
 And getting them fully on-board is critical in creating better drivers and reducing costs.

 3. Plan routes ahead